1. What are your short- and long-term goals, and how will a Chicago Booth MBA help you reach them? (600 words)

 If you like choice, you will love this question.
 You can’t get much more open-ended.

 I frequently say that an application is like a jigsaw puzzle in which different pieces come together to present a portrait of you, the applicant.
-Given your grades, GMAT, job history, and the first two essays, what element of your background would you like Booth to know about that hasn’t been revealed?
+Given your grades, GMAT, job history, and the first two essays, what aspect of your background would you like Booth to know about that hasn’t been revealed?
 That should be the focus of your response to #3.
-A personal interest

 There are an infinite number of good approaches to this question.
 Here is one: If you have a hobby, use the slides to celebrate it.
 Take pride in it.
 Share it.
 Show that you could be a fun contributing member of the Chicago Booth community.

-If you would like help with your Chicago Booth MBA application, please consider Accepted’s MBA essay editing and admissions consulting or a Chicago Booth MBA Package, which includes essay editing, interview coaching, consultation, and a resume edit for the Chicago Booth MBA application.
+If you would like professional guidance with your Chicago Booth MBA application, please consider Accepted’s MBA essay editing and MBA admissions consulting or our Chicago Booth MBA Packages, which include advising, editing, interview coaching, and a resume edit for the Chicago Booth MBA application.

 Round Due Date Notification